Women say they will fight sexism, 'ugly' attacks on Harris

 “This is going to be brutal because these platforms allow people to do things anonymously, saying things anonymously,” Whitman said.

 If elected, Harris would be the country’s first Black vice president.
-That has invited not only sexist but racist commentary and misinformation around her candidacy.
+Her mother is from India and her father is from Jamaica.
+That has invited not only sexist but also racist commentary and misinformation around her candidacy.

 There is no truth to that — Harris is a natural-born U.S. citizen who’s eligible to be president — yet the misinformation has been shared by thousands of Facebook users.
 Facebook has labeled the posts as false but has not removed them from its platform.